NitronPlus/psm/README.md

 ## Introduction

-> A cli tool for multi remote SSH server management.
+> A cross-platform cli tool for multi remote SSH server management.

 ## How To Use